 “We created a work of art in the form of an art installation at Proof on Main that celebrates people and place using source material from architectural salvage yards, historical images, personal diaries, amateur films, and ephemera from Louisville, Kentucky and Southern Indiana,” explain the artists.
 Constructed from dozens of individual photographs, texts, and objects, their research-based work is intended to celebrate the culture of place.
 The selection of each photograph, wall treatment, or object is deliberate; even the seemingly obtuse or misplaced is carefully chosen to create contrast and to explore conflicting shifts in meaning.
 The artwork intimately explores the boundary of what is “public” and what is “private.”

 At 21c, Fallen Fruit’s custom wallpaper patterns represent the spectrum of historical, environmental, and cultural characteristics of Louisville, Kentucky.
 The wallpaper in Proof lounge features photographs of the pear tree blossoms that line sidewalks downtown and other parts of the city.
+If you’re looking for some floral wallpaper for a room in your home, you could consider putting up some peel and stick wallpaper after taking a look at their various available designs.
 The experience of love blooms, wanes, returns, and revives in the sculptures, photographs, and other objects that constitute It Happens To Everyone Some Day / The Last “Gay” Bar In America.
 Images of notable citizens like Henrietta Bingham, David Williams, Stephen Irwin, and others hang beside contemporary pin ups, evoking endless tales of passion, romance, heartbreak, and inspiration.

 The red dogwood blooms seen in the main dining room’s wallpaper pattern reference a Cherokee creationist myth, while the framed artworks hanging here represent the pre-contact culture of this region prior to 18th century European settlement.
 Kentucky / The Blood Of The Land gets it title from an indigenous name for the region, , which once served as a hunting ground. aLater trading posts drew in both settlers and natives.
 The bison and landscape photographs were taken by the artists at Goshen County’s Woodland Farm in 2016.
 Taxidermy bison busts hang near the restaurant windows; their majestic features are mirrored in the pop-art portraits hanging amid photographs of forests and rivers, Native Americans, as well as historical documents, and other ephemera.
 The images of Native Americans come from the archives of the Library of Congress, and include 20th-century portraits for which sitters were sometimes costumed, posed, and paid to represent cultures that were already doomed by European-American expansion.